kccha75/2d-smg/README.md

-# fourier-smg-2d
+# Spectral Multigrid

+Spectral Multigrid code written in Matlab.

+## About:
-Solves one-dimensional or two-dimensional PDE using Spectral Multigrid
+Solves one-dimensional or two-dimensional PDEs using Spectral Multigrid.

-Each direction can be discretised by either Chebyshev or Fourier collocation methods
+Each direction can be discretised by either Chebyshev or Fourier collocation methods.

+Supports Dirichlet, Neumann and mixed boundary conditions for Chebyshev.

+## Important Notes:

+Code is separated into each multigrid components:

+> **Multigrid components**
+* **Relaxation** - Minimum residual relaxation
+* **Prolongation** - Fourier and Chebyshev
+* **Restriction** - Fourier and Chebyshev
+* **Preconditioner** - 2nd-order two-dimensional finite difference operator
+* **Solver** - Conjugate gradient / Bicgstab, two-dimensional exact spectral matrix inversion
+* **Scheme** - two-dimensional Poisson's equation

+Prolongation and Restriction can easily be generalised for higher dimensions or finite difference scheme

+Preconditioner, Solver and Scheme can easily be extended for different PDEs and higher dimensions or finite difference scheme

+Multigrid, Minimum residual relaxation and conjugate gradient / bicgstab apply to any problems and dimensions provided the correct scheme is inputted.